 structure or by other similar programs.
 The figures produced by distruct display individual membership coefficients in the same form as used in "Genetic structure of human populations" Science 298: 2381-2385 (2002).
 Various options enable the user to control left-to-right printing order of populations, bottom-to-top printing order of clusers, colors, and other graphical details.
 A program note describing distruct was published in Molecular Ecology Notes 4: 137-138 (2004).

 "Statistical tests of the coalescent model based on the haplotype frequency distribution and the number of segregating sites" Genetics 169: 1763-1777 (2005).
 The haploconfig program can also be used as a coalescent simulator for models with or without recombination.

 "Informativeness of genetic markers for inference of ancestry" American Journal of Human Genetics 73: 1402-1422 (2003), with extensions in "Algorithms for selecting informative marker panels for population assignment" Journal of Computational Biology 12: 1183-1201 (2005).

 "A maximum likelihood method to correct for allelic dropout in microsatellite data with no replicate genotypes" Genetics 192: 651-669 (2012).

-Monophyler [COMING SOON, SPRING 2016]Monophyler computes the probability of monophyly of a specified set of gene lineages conditional on a species tree.
+Monophyler [COMING SOON, SUMMER 2016]Monophyler computes the probability of monophyly of a specified set of gene lineages conditional on a species tree.
 Monophyler uses the coalescent together with an arbitrary species tree to determine the monophyly probability for a set of lineages or the reciprocal monophyly probbability for a pair of sets of lineages.
 It can also accommodate various computations involving three or four lineage sets.
-The computation is described in "The probability of monophyly of a sample of gene lineages on a species tree" Proceedings of the National Academy of Sciences USA.
+The computation is described in "The probability of monophyly of a sample of gene lineages on a species tree" Proceedings of the National Academy of Sciences USA 113: 8002-8009.